smart-facility/cognicity-reports-powertrack/README.md

 npm install
 ```

-To build on Windows we recommend installing all dependencies (making sure to use all 32 bit or all 64 bit, depending on your architecture) plus following the instructions (for Windows 7 follow the Windows 7/8 instructions) for [node-gyp](https://github.com/TooTallNate/node-gyp) and then:
+To build on Windows we recommend installing all dependencies and running `npm install`.
-* You need to add *C:\Program Files\PostgreSQL\9.3\bin* (modifying that location if necessary to point to the installed version of PostgreSQL) to path so the build script finds `pg_config`, and
-* You need to create the *%APPDATA%\npm* folder and run cmd (and hence npm) as administrator. *%APPDATA%* is usually under *C:\Users\your_username\AppData\Remote*.
-* You may need to specify the version of the build tools installed by adding the argument `--msvs_version=2013` to the `npm` command (substituting the appropriate version)
-Then you can run `npm install`.

 ### Configuration
-App configuration parameters are stored in a configuration file which is parsed by app.js.
-See sample-reports-config.js for an example configuration.
+App configuration parameters are stored in a configuration file which is parsed by PowertrackDataSource.js.
+See sample-powertrack-config.js for an example configuration.

-#### Logging parameters
-* level - info or debug are most useful here, debug will give you more verbose logging output
-* maxFileSize - max size (in bytes) of each log file before a new one is created
-* maxFiles - number of log files to retain
-* logDirectory - Specify a full path to the log directory.
-If not specified, the application directory will be used.

 #### Gnip parameters
 * stream [true | false] - set to true to connect to Gnip stream.